 Donated to Ontario Nature in 2003, the Cawthra Mulock Nature Reserve is a valuable contribution towards the conservation of nature.
-Julyan Mulock and the Cawthra Mulock Foundation generously donated the 108-hectare property, ensuring that the land would be protected in perpetuity.
+Julyan Mulock and the Cawthra Mulock Foundation generously donated the 107-hectare (265-acre) property, ensuring that the land would be protected in perpetuity.

 During the 31 years that the Mulocks lived on the property, they made a number of contributions towards its naturalization.
 Over 10,000 pines were planted in the old fields.
 Many of the old fields were allowed to regenerate naturally and are now important habitat for a variety of sparrows and other meadow birds.

-In 2007, the York Simcoe Nature Club became the official stewards of the Cawthra Mulock Nature Reserve and is actively assisting with a variety of restoration, monitoring and access improvement projects on the property.
+In 2007, the York Simcoe Nature Club became the official stewards of the Cawthra Mulock Nature Reserve.
+The group is actively assisting with restoration, monitoring and access improvement projects on the property.

 Plants and Animals

-To access the east entrance, travel north on Bathurst Street from Green Lane/Millers Side Road.
+The reserve can be accessed by travelling north on Bathurst Street from Green Lane/Millers Side Road.
 The nature reserve is the second driveway on the left (west) side at 18462 Bathurst Street and is marked by a green and white Ontario Nature sign.
-Continue down the driveway past the white house (please respect the privacy of the tenants).
-You may park at the end of the driveway in order to access the trails.

 The parking lot is located across from the white house (please respect the privacy of the tenants).
 The trails network can be accessed directly from the parking lot, past the gate.